DaBigBlob/libsql-stateless/README.md

 - ✅ **Is built for:** Quick stateless query execution.
 (Mainly for serverless and edge functions.)
 - ⚠️ Supports everything in `@libsql/client` **except (explicit) `transactions` and local or in-memory DBs.**
 - ⚠️ **The API provided by `libsql-stateless` is raw and explicit** for reducing (computational and memory) overheads.
-- ✅ **For easier DX, consider using [`libsql-stateless-easy`](https://github.com/DaBigBlob/libsql-stateless-easy)** however this comes at the cost of non-zero-dependency and (computational and memory) overheads potentially unneeded by you.
+- ✅ **For easier DX, consider using [`libsql-stateless-easy`](https://github.com/DaBigBlob/libsql-stateless-easy) instead** however this comes at the cost of non-zero-dependency and (computational and memory) overheads potentially unneeded by you.
 But is still very very very slim compared to `@libsql/client`.

 # Why not just use `@libsql/client`?
 1. Not everyone needs stateful DB connection or the overheads that come with it.